Dictionary

 What is wave energy?

-Wave energy is a renewable energy source where we capture the energy generated naturally by waves.
+Wave energy is a form of renewable energy harnessed from the natural and continuous motion of ocean or sea waves.
 Waves get their energy from the wind passing over the surface of the sea and can transmit their energy over long distances with little degradation; wave energy is considered a significant renewable energy resource.

 The irregular and oscillating flow of wave energy in oceans – kinetic energy as it is called – has tremendous energy potential and if harnessed could provide a tremendous addition to a worldwide clean energy system.